 For apartment types of residence, you will see different types of recycling bins.
 So, we need to divide the material into six different categories.
 The recycle bins have symbols representing different types of waste products.
 Dump the waste in these recycle bins accordingly.

 There are 6 recycling symbols in Korea.
 Each category consists of different dustbins.

 This category contains around 97% of plastic bottles.
 Plastic, as we all know, can be recycled for a long time.
 Products like milk jugs, shampoo bottles, plastic bins, and shower soaps can be recycled here.
-Also, it is good etiquette to smash the plastic bottles and wash the plastic cases before throwing them away.
+Also, it is good etiquette to smash and peel off the sticker label from the plastic bottle and wash the plastic cases before throwing them away.

-Recycled here are soda cans, beer can, anything made from aluminum or iron.
+Recycled here are soda cans, beer cans, and anything made from aluminum or iron.

 You can recycle beer bottles, wine bottles, and other glass products here.

-Recycled here are paper boxes, packaging, newspapers, calendars, and anything made by papers.
+Recycled here are paper boxes, packaging, newspapers, calendars, and anything made of paper.
 Usually, Koreans have three or four days a week to throw away the products outside.

 Recycled here are styrofoam boxes, styrofoam packaging, and other products made of styrofoam.

 Some products like furniture, mattress, tables, computers, etc. can only be recycled by paying a small fee.
 If you speak to the maintenance officer, they will let you know how to pay if you want to throw away these big products.

 How to throw food waste in Korea